Trilarion/opensourcegames/entries/freestars.md

 - Code language: C++
 - Code license: GPL-2.0

+Project to create an easily modifiable clone of the 4X turn-based strategy game Stars!.
 No demo but quite a lot of code in the repository.

 [Original Stars!](https://en.wikipedia.org/wiki/Stars!)